NethServer/nethsecurity-ui/README.md

 If the firewall is already registered, the server will check for `system_id` and `username`;
 if they match, the password will be updated and the VPN configuration returned to firewall.

-If the firwall is not registered, it will be added to the waiting list and the server will return a 403 HTTP error code.
+If the firewall is not registered, it will be added to the waiting list and the server will return a 403 HTTP error code.
 The firewall can continue to poll the same endpoint until the admin approves the systemd_id inside the waiting list.

 Example: